alisaifee/nosedbreport/README.rst

 .. |travis-ci| image:: https://secure.travis-ci.org/alisaifee/nosedbreport.png
     :target: https://travis-ci.org/#!/alisaifee/nosedbreport

+**ADOPT ME: The author of this project is unable to continue maintaining it and is looking for volunteers to adopt it.
+Please email me at ali@indydevs.org if you feel you could give this project a new home**

 Introduction
 ============
 nosedbreport exposes a single plugin that can front various backend databases to store